In general, all schools have the same management structure i.e. they have a patron, board of management and a principal teacher.

 Examples include:

-The Department of Education is responsible for ensuring that appropriate infrastructure is in place so that learners throughout the system can have access to a modern learning environment that is fit for purpose and will meet the needs of the curriculum that is being taught.
+The Department of Education is responsible for ensuring that appropriate physical infrastructure is in place so that learners throughout the system can have access to a modern learning environment that is fit for purpose and will meet the needs of the curriculum that is being taught.
 For more information see:

 Teacher allocations are approved annually in accordance with established rules based on recognised pupil enrolment.